-Per this schedule, assuming a similar process and timing as in the past, the 2022 BGS Auction will still need a proxy capacity price for the RSCP product.
-That product will cover a time period from June 2022 through May 2025 and the PJM capacity Auction for June 2024 through May 2025 will occur in June of 2022.
-We would recommend that the BPU continue to employ a proxy capacity price for the June 2024 through May 2025 period as this method has proven to be an effective way to incent bidder participation.
+Per this schedule, absent additional delays, the 2023 BGS Auction will still need a proxy capacity price for the RSCP product.
+That product will cover a time period from June 2023 through May 2026 and the PJM capacity auction for June 2025 through May 2026 will occur in June of 2023.
+We would recommend that the BPU continue to employ a proxy capacity price for the June 2025 through May 2026 period as this method has proven to be an effective way to incent bidder participation.